 However, returns are not always what they seem – so you should look closely at risk-reward.
 Here are some examples:

-Since the financial crisis, a number of new lenders have emerged, some are referred to as Peer to Peer Lenders, where one person lends another money sometimes secured against property – these opportunities come in all shapes and sizes and crucially not all carry the same level of risk or return.
-Typically where higher returns are promised there is also a much higher level of risk to your capital, either because of the underlying quality of loans (which may be unsecured), type of property used for security, or the profile of the borrower.
+Since the financial crisis, several new lenders have emerged, some are referred to as Peer-to-Peer Lenders, where one person lends another money sometimes secured against property – these opportunities come in all shapes and sizes and crucially not all carry the same level of risk or return.
+Typically, where higher returns are promised there is also a much higher level of risk to your capital, either because of the underlying quality of loans (which may be unsecured), type of property used for security, or the profile of the borrower.

 Another way to invest in debt is through a fund structure.
 This is likely to have a significant advantage over Peer to Peer lending because a fund should offer diversification alongside other benefits of investing in debt and reduce some of the risks